HaochenH/haochenh.github.io/index.md

 ## About Me
-I am <span class="notranslate">Haochen Hu</span>, a student at the University of Washington's Information School.
-I am currently majoring in informatics with a focus on data science.
-My coursework has allowed me to learn in data science, machine learning, data modeling, UX design, and web development, as well as system operation and maintenance.
-These fields have enabled me to leverage my passion for information technology and apply my problem-solving skills, providing me with the opportunity to explore a wide range of challenging projects.

-I have gained experience working with a variety of data science and machine learning techniques, and have developed a strong understanding of ways to extract insights from data and build predictive models.
-I have also had the opportunity to work on UI/UX design and web development projects, where I have honed my skills in user-centered design and front-end development.
+I am <span class="notranslate">Haochen Hu</span>, a student at the University of Washington's Information School, specializing in informatics with a focus on data science.
+Through my coursework, I have gained expertise in data science, machine learning, data modeling, UI/UX design, web development, and system operation.
+I am passionate about leveraging information technology and problem-solving skills to tackle challenging projects.
+With experience in data science and machine learning techniques, I excel at extracting insights from data and building predictive models.
+Additionally, my proficiency in UI/UX design and web development allows me to create user-centered designs and develop front-end solutions.
+I am eager to continue learning and applying my skills to real-world problems.

-I am excited to continue learning and growing in these fields, and am eager to apply my skills and knowledge to real-world problems.
-With my passion for technology and devotion to continuous learning, I am confident in my ability to make a valuable contribution to any team or organization.
-I am actively seeking job opportunities where I can apply my skills and thrive in a challenging professional environment.

 <a href="/cv">
 <i class="material-icons notranslate">contact_page</i>